How To Catch A Big Fish on Lake Ontario

 Hard Work and Persistence

-Begin your search early for that trophy salmon or trout.
-Don’t miss the morning bite and, more importantly, pack an extra sandwich (and maybe some rain gear!) so you won’t miss the early afternoon bite.
-This is where the law of averages takes over.
-The more fish you catch, the better your chances are that you are going to catch the BIG one while lake fishing.
+Start your search early for that trophy salmon or trout.
+Don’t miss the morning bite, and be sure to pack an extra sandwich (and perhaps some rain gear!) to avoid missing the early afternoon bite.
+This is where the law of averages comes into play: the more fish you catch, the greater your chances of landing the big one while lake fishing.

-“Put your time in and get the net wet,” emphasizes Yablonsky, who has won the Grand Prize in several of the LOC Derbies numerous times with both salmon and lake trout.
-It’s a numbers game for him, especially with lake trout.
-“During the spring derby I’ll catch 500-plus lake trout in 10 days.
-Out of those 500 fish, we catch three to five fish over 20 pounds on average.
-That’s less than one percent.”
+“Put your time in and get the net wet,” emphasizes Capt.
+Matt Yablonsky, a multiple Grand Prize winner in the LOC Derbies with both salmon and lake trout.
+For him, it’s a numbers game, especially when it comes to lake trout.
+“During the spring derby, I’ll catch over 500 lake trout in 10 days.
+Out of those, we typically land three to five fish over 20 pounds on average—that’s less than one percent.”

-To check LOC Derby dates for this year, and for details on weigh stations and registration outlets check out www.loc.org.
+To check LOC Derby dates for this year, and for details on weigh stations and registration outlets visit: www.loc.org.

 Fish Doctor Offers Big Fishing Tips for Beginners

-Some might say he has an inside track on salmon and trout fishing tips – he was a Department of Environmental Conservation fisheries biologist for 22 years.
-He also spends a tremendous amount of time on the water and some would even claim he thinks like a fish.
-He is, as the name implies, a doctor of fish so to speak.
+Some might say he has an inside track on salmon and trout fishing tips, having served as a Department of Environmental Conservation fisheries biologist for 22 years.
+Capt.
+Matt Yablonsky spends a tremendous amount of time on the water, and some even claim he thinks like a fish.
+He is, in essence, a “doctor of fish.”

 Preparation Makes You A Better Fisher

-Like Yablonsky, his work starts well before there’s any derby or tournament.
-“Preparation, homework and laying out an effective strategy are vital,” says Lantiegne.
-“When you finally make it on the water, commitment and confidence are important as you adapt to changing conditions.
-Sometimes it’s just plain old instinct that takes over on a fishing trip.”
+Like Yablonsky, Lantiegne emphasizes that preparation begins well before any derby or tournament.
+“Preparation, homework, and laying out an effective strategy are vital,” he explains.
+“When you finally make it on the water, commitment and confidence are key as you adapt to changing conditions.
+Sometimes it’s just plain instinct that takes over on a fishing trip.”

-Check out the leaderboard and the press releases on the LOC Derby website.
-You don’t need a big expensive boat to get it done.
-Time and time again, anglers with small boats and less equipment find their way to the winners circle each and every event.
-However, being prepared with the appropriate gear and lures in your tackle box for that trophy fish when it decides to rock your world is an important part of that winning philosophy when it comes to tackling trophy salmon and trout.
+Check out the leaderboard and press releases on the LOC Derby website; you don’t need a big, expensive boat to succeed.
+Time and again, anglers with smaller boats and minimal equipment find their way to the winner’s circle in every event.
+However, being prepared with the right gear and lures in your tackle box for that trophy fish is crucial to success in pursuing trophy salmon and trout.

-“Don’t leave anything to chance, be it your vehicle, boat and motor, electronics or your fishing equipment.”
-There is no room for excuses and these bruiser fish have a great knack for finding those inferior links to your fishing approach.
+“Don’t leave anything to chance, whether it’s your vehicle, boat and motor, electronics, or fishing equipment,” Lantiegne advises.
+There’s no room for excuses, as these powerful fish can quickly expose any weak links in your fishing approach.

-Lantiegne relies heavily on his previous fishing experience.
-He has either a mental or written diary of every spring king he’s caught over 25 pounds and every summer king over 30 pounds.
-‘I know where it was caught, what it was caught on and what the conditions were,” says Lantiegne.
+Lantiegne draws heavily from his extensive fishing experience.
+He maintains either a mental or written diary of every spring king he’s caught over 25 pounds and every summer king over 30 pounds.
+“I know where it was caught, what it was caught on, and what the conditions were,” he shares.
 “Start keeping records if you don’t already.
-Check out the leaderboards of the derbies because certain areas of the lake hold bigger fish at certain times of the year.”
+Check out the leaderboards of the derbies, as certain areas of the lake hold bigger fish at specific times of the year.”

-If big kings are what you’re after, Lantiegne’s approach is relatively simple.
+If big kings are your target, Lantiegne’s approach is straightforward.
 “Location is crucial for catching big kings,” says the Oswego captain.
-“Big king salmon usually avoid the heavier fishing pressure.
+“Big king salmon usually avoid heavy fishing pressure.
 I have never caught a king over 35 pounds in a pack of boats.
 Seek out quieter waters.”

 Fishing Gear for Lake Fishing Big Kings

-“Big male Chinooks spend much of their lives in 40 to 43 degree water,” says Lantiegne.
-“They love the deep freeze so don’t be afraid to go down after them.
-Ignore the larger bait concentrations that attract smaller kings.
-Big boys can’t compete with the small fish for food, smaller salmon are faster and more aggressive fish.”
+“Big male Chinooks spend much of their lives in 40 to 43-degree water,” Lantiegne explains.
+“They love the deep freeze, so don’t hesitate to go down after them.
+Ignore the larger bait concentrations that attract smaller kings, as the big boys can’t compete with the smaller fish for food.
+The smaller salmon are faster and more aggressive.”

 Just a Few Copper Lines to Catch Fish

-With the popularity of copper lines increasing in recent years, this is a perfect way to get your bait offering out away from the boat.
-“Copper lines run from a planer board or down the chute consistently catch my biggest kings every year.
-I’ve also found that running fewer lines in the water can lead you to catching bigger fish in the long run.”
+With the rising popularity of copper lines in recent years, they provide an effective way to extend your bait offering away from the boat.
+“Copper lines run from a planer board or down the chute consistently catch my biggest kings every year,” says Lantiegne.
+He has also observed that running fewer lines in the water can increase the chances of landing bigger fish over time.

 No Flopping Fish

-When you finally do land that big boy, treat that fish with care.
-Don’t do anything to that fish that will cause it to lose weight, such as causing the fish to bleed from the gills.
-Keep the fish wet and get it to the scales as soon as possible.
-Don’t throw that fish on the scale until the weigh master is ready for it, too.
-An ounce can mean a difference between a grand prize fish and a divisional winner.
+When you finally land that big fish, handle it with care.
+Avoid actions that could cause it to lose weight, such as bleeding from the gills.
+Keep the fish wet and get it to the scales as quickly as possible.
+Additionally, wait for the weigh master to be ready before placing the fish on the scale—every ounce counts and can determine whether you end up with a grand prize or a divisional win.

 Go All In

-You also have to be in it to win it.
-Every year there are heart-breaking stories of derby winning fish that never made it to the scales because someone decided that they would never be able to compete against diehard anglers or didn’t want to spend the money.
-If there’s a derby going on, take the time to enter … follow these expert fishing tips and cash in!
+You have to be in it to win it.
+Every year, there are heart-wrenching stories of derby-winning fish that never made it to the scales because someone believed they couldn’t compete against seasoned anglers or didn’t want to invest the money.
+If there’s a derby happening, take the time to enter—follow these expert fishing tips, and you could cash in!

-Keep all these fishing tips in mind when you are heading out on the water.
-For most anglers, catching fish isn’t just luck, it’s about following tried and true methods and keeping track of what works for them and what doesn’t on each and every fishing trip.
-Follow theses fishing tips for beginners and you’ll be catching fish in just a few casts, proving you know how to catch a big fish!
+Keep these tips in mind as you head out on the water.
+For most anglers, catching fish isn’t just about luck; it’s about following proven methods and tracking what works and what doesn’t on each trip.
+By applying these fishing tips for beginners, you’ll be well on your way to landing fish in just a few casts, demonstrating that you know how to catch the big ones!

 Original Article By Bill Hilts Jr.